ControlSystemStudio/phoebus/app/alarm/Readme.md

 Can be used to configure the alarm tree.

 Loads the 100k PV example in about 10 seconds.
-Once loaded, the UI is responsive with the 100000 PV example configuration, including about 500 alarm updates per second, generated by 1000 PVs that change state every 2 seconds.
+Once loaded, the UI is responsive with the 100000 PV example configurationData, including about 500 alarm updates per second, generated by 1000 PVs that change state every 2 seconds.
 (A 2011 test used about 10 alarms per second average, generated as 400 alarm changes every 40 seconds).